-Our expedition boat docks, by a grouping of mangroves,and we disembark into a thatched eating area where a local family will serve us fish for lunch.
+Our tour boat docks, by a grouping of mangroves,and we disembark into a thatched eating area where a local family will serve us lunch in a few hours.

-While they cook we are taken for a tour of this island’s coconut farm, watch Polo skin a coconut using a metal spike stuck in the ground.
-When done, he cracks its shell into halves and distributes the white meat inside to any of us who want it.
+While they prepare our tour’s meal, we are taken for a look at this island’s coconut farm, watch Polo skin a coconut using a metal spike stuck in the ground.

-There are chickens roaming free, lying on the hot sand or pecking each other in territorial disputes.
+There are chickens roaming free around the homestead, pecking each other in territorial disputes.
 In one cage is a crocodile, and, in another, snapping turtles fight over fish in a small bowl.

 “Be back in an hour,” Polo says to us, as we hit the beach, then he looks for a chair and a shady spot to talk with the tractor driver, a couple of young men renting ATVs, the skipper of our boat, and a few tourists who don’t care about seeing more sand.

-The beach here stretches unimpeded for miles in both directions and coconut trees tower over all.
-It must have been what islands in the Pacific looked like to our father who fought in World War 2 as a LST Captain in the Pacific.
+The beach here stretches unimpeded for miles, in both directions, and coconut trees tower over all.
+It must have been what islands in the Pacific looked like to our father who fought in World War 2 , as a LST Captain.
 He didn’t talk about the war but I’ve seen old black and white filmstrips of action in the Pacific and it was never a tourist vacation.

-Members of our group spread out along the beach.
+Members of our group spread out along the beach according to their interests.

 The island has been protected by an order of a past President of Mexico – Felipe Calderone.
 He decided that the island, once owned by a rich family, would serve the public interest by being left protected.
-This simple decision has a more lasting influence on his country than some of his more lofty calculations.
-Presidents can do many things but not all of them are right or necessary.
+This simple decision has probably had a more lasting influence on his country than some of his more lofty calculations.
+Presidents can do many things but not all of them are right, or necessary.

 After our beach jaunt, we are taken back and have lunch on a big covered patio.